hphelion/documentation/network.howto.md

 3. Change the port name by executing the following command, using the appropriate values:

-	update-port  -id port -did name
+	update-port  -id -did

 	Where

-	id - The port ID.
+		id - The numeric ID of the port to rename.
+Do not use the port name.

 		did - The new name for the port.

 	The following example renames the specified port to port1:

 	update-Port -id 12857174-99cf-40e9-999e-fb0fa2e84898 -did "port1"

-### How to assign a router to a network ### {#AssignRouterCLI}

-You can assign a router to an external network, as needed.

-1. On the 13.5 instance, launch a Windows PowerShell window.

-	Select the shell appropriate to your system, either the 64-bit or 32-bit version.

-2. Enter the HP Cloud environment CLI by entering:

-	`PS C:> cd HPCS:`

-3. Assign the external network by executing the following command, using the appropriate values:

-	update-router  -id RouterID -nid Name

-	Where

-	id - The router ID.

-	nid - The new name for the router.

-	The following example renames the specified router to router1:

-	update-Port -id 12857174-99cf-40e9-999e-fb0fa2e84898 -nid "router1"

 ##For further information## {#ForFurtherInformation}